icing/mod_tls/README.md

 ### Docker Test Image

-There is now support for building a Docker image based on `debian sid` to run the test suite in.
+There is support for building a Docker image based on `debian sid` to run the test suite in.

 ```
 > docker-compose build debian-test
 > docker-compose run debian-test
 ```

-This clone the git repository from `apache` and `rustls-ffi`, switched to the necessary branches and builds a copy of the local `mod_tls` sources.
-If you want to setup your own build, you'll find the instructions in `docker/debian-test/bin/update.sh`.
+This clones the git repository `rustls-ffi` and builds a copy of the local `mod_tls` sources.
+If you want to setup your own build on this platform, you'll find the instructions in `docker/debian-test/bin/update.sh`.

 ## Beta Testing